-Dr Kerry Hilligan is an International Research Fellow in Prof. Franca Ronchese’s Immune Cell Biology Programme and is currently based in Dr. Alan Sher's lab at the National Institutes of Health in Bethesda, USA.
+Dr Kerry Hilligan is a Team Leader in the Ronchese Laboratory and a former International Research Fellow in Dr Alan Sher's laboratory at the National Institutes of Health in Bethesda, USA.

-Kerry joined the Malaghan Institute in 2012 to undertake post-graduate research in the Immune Cell Biology Programme.
+Dr Hilligan joined the Malaghan Institute in 2012 to undertake post-graduate research in the Ronchese Lab.
 Her research has centred around a rare population of innate immune cells, known as antigen-presenting cells (APC), that play vital role in initiating and shaping immune responses.
+Having spent several years in the Sher laboratory Dr Hilligan returned to the Malaghan Institute in late 2022.

 2020